roccomuso/iot-433mhz/README.md

 TODO

-## Recommended RF Modules
+## Recommended Hardware

-On the market you can easily find these really cheap RF 433mhz modules:

-TODO img...

-We recommend these one:

-- RXB6 (receiver) and (transmitter)

-TODO img...
+For more about the required 433mhz transmitter/receiver and the supported hardware see the [hardware-layer page](https://github.com/roccomuso/iot-433mhz/tree/master/hardware-layer).

 # Server